adedner/dune-fempy/doc/sphinx/construction.rst

 extension module (e.g. :py:class:`.fem.grid.LeafGrid`) using python is just as straightforward.

-Extending the wrapped class on the C++ side, i.e., before the generation of the extension module requires a bit more work:
+Extending the wrapped class on the C++ side, i.e. before the generation of the extension module requires a bit more work:

 First we note that by using the approach described in the